yaml/yaml-spec/spec/spec.md

 This technique allows for paragraphs to be word-wrapped without affecting the [canonical form] of the [scalar content].

-YAML's core type system is based on the requirements of agile languages such as Perl, Python and Ruby.
+YAML's core type system is based on the requirements of dynamic languages such as Perl, Python and Ruby.
 YAML directly supports both [collections] ([mappings], [sequences]) and [scalars].
 Support for these common types enables programmers to use their language's